tossik8/DistributedDatabase/README.md

 Before execution, each node is provided with a port number.
 During the creation of a node, a setPort function is invoked, and unless the port number is available, it will increase the port number by 1 and check again until a free a port is found.
 As a consequence, the node might run on a port different from the provided one.
+In addition, port numbers cannot be negative or 0, so the node will not be started if either condition is met.

 ### Available operations